ossia/score-user-library/Scores/Examples/openFrameworks/kinect/README.md

-# playAndGrabb oscquery exemple
+# Kinect oscquery exemple

 ### Setup and Run

 The [ofxOscQuery](https://github.com/bltzr/ofxOscQuery) addon is required to run this exemple.
 To use with qbs inside qtcreator, first run the ```install_template.sh``` script inside the openFrameworks repository (```./openFrameworks/scripts/qtcreator/install_template.sh```).

 To then open this exemple in qtcreator, click "new project" and choose the "Import an existing Application" template for openFrameworks.
-In the generated "playAndGrabb.qbs" file, a few likes are likly to be missing statrting at line 11.
+In the generated "kinect.qbs" file, a few likes are likly to be missing statrting at line 11.
 The missing file paths and addon has to be manually added as shown below :

 ```
         files: [